 With know-how and passion, he constantly devoted himself to optimising workflow processes, drafted countless specialised reports and was always on the road presenting his latest knowledge and products.

-Almost like a sideline, Robert Kettenbaum now also devoted his attention to processing of sealable plastic films, developed constantly new sealing machines in this case and founded the segment “film-sealing technology” of the joke group, which is still successful to date.
+Almost as a sideline, Robert Kettenbaum also devoted his attention to processing of sealable plastic films, constantly developing new sealing machines in this field and founding the segment “film-sealing technology” of the joke group, which is still successful to date as joke mechanix GmbH.

-Over and over again, there were innovations and at the beginning of the sixties, Robert Kettenbaum once again achieved a substantial technological leap with entirely new methods for disposable gloves for the cosmetic sector.
+Time and again, new innovative ideas came up and at the beginning of the sixties, Robert Kettenbaum once again achieved a substantial technological leap with entirely new methods for disposable gloves for the cosmetic sector.

-From the beginnings in rented, primitive Nissen huts in the centre of Bergisch Gladbach, a well-known, medium-sized firm had finally established itself at the current site in Herkenrath in the Bergische Land.
+From humble beginnings in rented, primitive Nissen huts in the centre of Bergisch Gladbach, a well-known, medium-sized firm had finally established itself at the current site in Herkenrath in the Bergische Land.

-The major plus of joke right from the start was the available creativity and vitality of the company, which drew their origins from the talent and taste for enthusiasm of the company’s founder and radiated to the workforce.
-One therefore had outstanding and loyal employees in all development phases of the company to this day, which ultimately embody the heart of an enterprise – and who were and are ready to sacrifice everything for it.
+joke‘s major asset right from the start was the immense creativity and vitality of the company, with the talent and enthusiasm of the company’s founder radiating to the workforce.
+Outstandingly gifted and loyal employees formed the heart of the company in all development phases to this day,– ready for action, whatever it takes!

-Typical of the continuity at joke is the decades-long membership of the company of many employees.
-Where else could it happen that for instance a secretary could only be encouraged at the age of 78 to take a long earned retirement...?
-Specialists loyal to the company are an integral part of technical continuity and form a health basis for growth and internal stability.
+Typical of the continuity at joke is the decades-long company membership of many employees.
+Where else could it happen that for instance a secretary could only be persuaded at the age of 78 to take a long earned retirement...?
+Specialists loyal to the company are an integral part of technical continuity and form a healthy basis for growth and internal stability.

-Innovations need a platform.
+Innovation needs a platform.
 That’s why from the beginning joke took part in the most important exhibitions.
-As seen here at the exhibition in Hannover in the early 60’s, "live-presentations" of new products were always of high value.
+As seen here at the exhibition in Hannover in the early 60’s, "live-presentations" of new products were always of high priority.

-In the first years Robert Kettenbaum himself travelled trough Europe, to present his "suitcase of ideas" to a big audience all over the world.
-Meanwhile, he filled his suitcase with new ideas for innovations.
+In the first years Robert Kettenbaum himself travelled across Europe, presenting his "suitcase of ideas" to a big audience all over the world while at the same time gathering new impulses for innovations.